ravikumar-dataanalyst/Human-Resource-Analytics-Visualization/README.md

 4. Data Visualization
 Design interactive and insightful visuals to represent HR KPIs, employee performance, engagement, and workforce trends.
 Ensure an engaging and user-friendly dashboard experience.

+KEY INSIGHTS: Here are some of the key findings from this project:

+The age group of 26 to 35 experienced the highest attrition rate.
+Individuals with a background in Life Sciences and those in Laboratory Technician roles had the highest attrition percentages.
+Employees with 1 to 2 years of experience showed the highest attrition rates.
+Job satisfaction was found to be directly proportional to attrition.
+Interestingly, employees earning below the average salary of 6.5k were more likely to leave the company.
+The dataset is from Rishabh Mishra Channel